Unloading into Microsoft Azure¶

 If you already have a Microsoft Azure account and use Azure containers for storing and managing your files, you can make use of your existing containers and folder paths when unloading data from Snowflake tables.
 This topic describes how to use the COPY command to unload data from a table into an Azure container.
 You can then download the unloaded data files to your local file system.

-Snowflake currently supports unloading to blob storage only.
-Snowflake supports the following types of storage accounts:
+Snowflake supports the following types of blob storage accounts:

 Snowflake does not support Data Lake Storage Gen1.

 As illustrated in the diagram below, unloading data into an Azure container is performed in two steps: